 It controls how land is used (via zones) and sets out provisions for how land can be developed.
 It also contains provisions to conserve Randwick's heritage and protect sensitive land.

-The LEP comprises the written Instrument and a range of maps including land zoning, floor space ratio, height of buildings and heritage.
+The LEP comprises the written Instrument and a range of maps including land zoning, floor space ratio, height of buildings, protection of trees and heritage conservation, as well as a number of other environmental requirements.
 It was adopted by Council following intensive consultation with the community, and formally approved by the NSW Minister for Planning, under the Environmental Planning and Assessment Act 1979.

 Randwick LEP 2012 was gazetted on 1 February 2013 and formally commenced on 15 February 2013, replacing Randwick LEP 1998 (Consolidation).